AbdulSamieOfficial/HateOffensiveTweetsDetection/README.md

 # HateOffensiveTweetsDetection
 This repository contain the code of HateOffensiveTweetsDetection using SVM, Naive Bayes, and Logistic Regression.
+And found out which model is the best.

 # Dataset
 Use labeled_data.csv as dataset.